• Skip to primary navigation

 Braising the grouse in blue chanterelle stock painted the meat black.
 Fitting.

-The Polyozellus perfumed the whole dish, and although I’m not putting it in the recipe here, using stock from the blue-black chanterelles to cook the grouse breasts painted them black on the outside like black trumpets would, kind of fitting alongside the rest of the muted grays and blacks in the dish.
-A few green onions or herbs on the top to finish is all the color it needs, although some pieces of roasted pumpkin or winter squash tossed in would be good too.
+A few green onions or herbs on the top to finish is all the color it needs.
+But, some pieces of roasted pumpkin or winter squash tossed in would be good too.

 Parched wild rice with dried ramps, grouse, and Polyozellus multiplex mushrooms